ndqThuan/web-terminal-portfolio/README.md

 </div>

-## Here's the lowdown:

-- Alpine.js keeps things smooth: We use this lightweight JavaScript framework to make the interaction between you and your portfolio seamless.
-- Back to basics (but way cooler): This project uses pure HTML, CSS, and JavaScript.
-It's a great way to level up your skills with these core web development technologies.
-- Looks good on any device: Doesn't matter if they're on a desktop, tablet, or phone, your portfolio will look amazing.
-Responsive design FTW!

 ## Make it your own:

 This terminal is your playground!
 Customize the theme, commands, and content to match your style.
 Let your personality shine through! ✨